simondoesstuff/crossy-road/README.md

 that result in an abnormal jump are still smooth.

 In the codebase, I use a listener pattern a lot.
 Some variables are wrapped in a Store class that allows other classes to listen for changes to the variable.
-This is made it easy to highly decouple the codebase and add new features.
+This made it easy to highly decouple the codebase and add new features.
 I also had an issue where the UI needed to access lots of Stores in random places and the UI initialized immediately, but the WebGL system initialized slowly.
 - My solution: I made a "Front Store" that the UI could access.
 Once the WebGL system initialized, the Front Store would automatically listen to the real Store and act like a pipe.
-- This has the added benefit of allowing information from the internal, game state to be slightly modified before it reaches the UI.
+This has the added benefit of allowing information from the internal, game state to be slightly modified as it goes through the pipe before it reaches the UI.
 - I also use this pattern to allow my WebGL manager to trigger events throughout the system for when each frame is drawn, initialization, time between frames, etc.

 Additionally:
 - I used ChatGPT to generate silly death messages.
 I shuffled them, but stored the order so that the same score produces the same message so that they double as achievements.
+As of 12/12/2023, they go up to score ~2000.
-- It has mobile support; it will detect swipes and taps and translates them into the corresponding keyboard inputs.
+- It has mobile support; it will detect swipes and taps and translate them into the corresponding keyboard inputs.
 - Everything is procedurally generated.
-- I track hit-boxes that I transform by reusing the MV matrix and do my own collision detection.
+- I track hit-boxes and transform them by reusing the MV matrix to do my own collision detection.

 # Total Dependencies